Maquis de l'Oisans: French Forces of the Interior hospital

 since their pilot was wounded.
 The Americans carried stretchers, transported equipment, carried out reconnaissance missions and hid food and bandages.

-On the evening of 11 August 1944, the most seriously-wounded soldiers of the F.F.I. settled with their caretakers at l'Alpette, a few kilometres and 300 metres from the La Fare refuge in Vaujany.
+On the evening of 11 August 1944, the most seriously-wounded soldiers of the F.F.I. settled with their caretakers at l'Alpette, a few kilometres and 300 metres from the La Fare refuge in Oz-en-Oisans.
 The barns were used as treatment and restrooms.
 But on the 14th, while it was still dark, the makeshift hospital had to evacuate because German troops were getting dangerously close.
 The refuge was 300 m higher and it was impossible to transport the wounded on stretchers, since the terrain was so steep.
 The amputees were hidden in rocks at the bottom of this promontory, each with a caregiver.

 During the night of August 14 to 15, the F.F.I. fighters of "Mobile Group No. 4" arrived, under the command of Lieutenant Menton.
 They took up positions to the north and east of the Alpette, blocking the Germans' advance on their comrades.
 The battle lasted five to six hours and resulted in about 20 deaths on the German side and no casualties on the French side.
 The "battle of Grandes Rousses" remains as one of the rare victorious direct confrontations against the German army for the maquis, more accustomed to ambushes and isolated actions than to face-to-face battle.

 But, despite this victory, the pursuit by the Bavarian Alpine Hunters was not over and what remained of the Germans were determined to capture or kill the hospital team.

 On the morning of 15 August, the Germans spotted the wounded and the hospital staff at the La Fare hut; the group then set off again towards Lac La Fare, where they found a hut full of maquisards who had come from the north after fighting at the Glandon pass.
 With German troops having occupied the Romanche valley for four days now, there was only one way out for the patients and their companions: to go up towards the east.
 Without equipment and weapons, they hid for several days in a wall on the edge of the glacier, eating "Brun" (fr) biscuits and a captured sheep that they devoured almost raw.

 For a few days, the Rajon shelter at Lac La Fare became the highest hospital in the world, at an altitude of 2,645 metres.